peterfriese/peterfriese.github.com/source/_posts/2013-10-23-android-testing-with-robolectric.markdown

 3. Next, in Android Studio, select `Tools -> Android -> Sync Project with Gradle Files` from the main menu.
 This will tell Android Studio where to find your test files.

-You should notice how the icon for your test files folder turns from orange to green:
+You will notice how the icon for your test files folder turns from orange to green:

 {% fancyimage center /images/2013-10-23-android-testing-with-robolectric/robolectric_test_folder.png 200x150 Test Folder Setup%}